Introduction to grooming

 Wait for your dog's hair to dry.
 While waiting, get your dog clippers ready, remember to read the manuals!

-Check if your clipper blades are sharp and lubricated for easier shaving.
+Check if your clipper blades are sharp and lubricated for more natural shaving.
 If not, they can yank out the hair and your dog will not like it.

 While you're shaving your dog, you don't want him moving around too much because you or your dog might get hurt.
 So use a leash to hold him in place.
 You can also place your other hand under your dog's belly to help him stay in place.